 Contact Halima at firstname.lastname@example.org.
 Follow her on Twitter @HalimaAttah.

-Halima Attah is a first-year journalism student at UF and the opinion editor for The Alligator.
-You can find some of her other work on her podcast, “A Little Perspective,” on Spotify and Apple Podcasts.
+Halima Attah is a first-year journalism student and university reporter for The Alligator.
+When she’s not writing, you can probably find her thrifting on Depop or listening to her carefully curated Spotify playlists.